 Working from home sure does take some getting used to if you’ve never done it much before (or at all).

-However, it’s important to keep in mind that distractions — and things you can’t always account for — happen.
+However, it’s important to keep in mind that distractions happen.

 Don’t be too hard on yourself and remember you’re a human being who only has so many hours in the day.

-Some days will be more productive and others won’t — that’s just how the cookie crumbles.
+Some days will be more productive and others won’t — and that’s just how the cookie crumbles.